Don't Decimate Your CX Strategy When You Leave Twitter

 When it comes to running ad campaigns on Twitter, many brands are acting like the punk band The Clash and asking, “Should I Stay or Should I Go?”

 Song puns aside, Elon Musk’s high-profile acquisition of Twitter has some brands concerned about staying with Twitter and whether they should continue advertising on the popular platform.

-Continual industry buzz about Twitter has marketers reflecting on their platform partnerships.
-An ongoing risk to brand safety can turn any relationship into a heated decision.
-When contrasting social media with other industries, such as the airline, automobile or even entertainment, which include companies that are over a century old (Ford, KLM, Warner Bros.), marketers realize that their decisions are in uncharted waters.
-The scale and speed of information on social media platforms have increased massively.
-Slow responses can botch the execution of a decision that would easily preserve a reputation.
+Marketers are reflecting on their platform partnerships.

 So, what is the right brand safety strategy when a valued platform in a marketing strategy is at risk?
 What makes an exit the right choice?

-To make a good decision, we need to appreciate what brand safety means.
-Brand safety measures are tactics that protect the reputation of a brand from damaging influences caused by inappropriate content when advertising online.
-Its importance is the result of having a brand voice over a medium.
-Advertising represents what customers see and hear from a brand.

-Moreover, customers look to brands to support their values.
-Marketers must ensure that their brand voice is not being co-opted by trolls or that they inadvertently contribute to misinformation campaigns.
-This is why moderation systems on social media platforms are crucial to good ecommerce experiences.
-The reported increases in hate posts on Twitter runs counter to a safe environment where people shop and engage for customer service.
-Many retailers and brands have dedicated customer service profiles on Twitter, using hashtags to help customers find answers to their questions.

-What the Twitter Fiasco Is Revealing
+What the Twitter Fiasco Reveals

 The Twitter acquisition has led to a flurry of controversial decisions.
 The most crucial is the firing of over half of the employees, with more staff quitting after Musk reportedly issued an ultimatum to support a demanding work schedule.
 The latest resignations occurred with the dissolution of the Trust and Safety Council, a group of independent experts who guided Twitter on speech and harassment matters.
 These changes have resulted in an altered operational capacity within Twitter to respond to brand safety and sentiment concerns on the platform.
+Brand safety measures are tactics that protect the reputation of a brand from damaging influences caused by inappropriate content when advertising online.

 Eli Lilly and Company halted its ads after its Twitter account sent a fake tweet claiming, “Insulin is now free.”
 Its request to remove the account was ignored because key employee roles, including the entire moderation team, had been eliminated.